Why is it Important to Focus on Women and Climate Impacts?

 Investing in WEE is an emerging component of many corporate sustainability, climate, and ESG roadmaps, not only because doing so can contribute to increased livelihood potentials for women farmers, their families, and sourcing communities, but also because women will play a critical role in climate adaptation and resiliency.

 Thank you to the governments, private sector, and Resonance partners (including PepsiCo, Unilever, and the International Union for the Conservation of Nature) for pledging to support Women in Sustainable Economies (WISE) and making significant contributions towards these vital efforts.
 Resonance is excited to continue its work as a nexus of climate solutions and gender equality.
-Because, as Vice President Harris noted at the WISE launch, when we “lift the economic status of women…all benefit.”
+As former Vice President Harris noted, when we “lift the economic status of women…all benefit.”

 Vice President Harris with WISE launch panelist and speakers.